hujhax/austin-improv-wiki/WaffleFest.md

 WaffleFest also offers festival-goers all the free waffles they can eat, with a variety of toppings.
 Thus their tagline, "all the waffles and improv comedy you can eat".

 ## History
-The first Wafflefest was organized by [[Sean Hill]], and it was just a two-day event, occurring on 11/8 and 11/9/02.
+The first WaffleFest was organized by [[Sean Hill]], and it was just a two-day event, occurring on 11/8 and 11/9/02.